ardagnir/vizardry/README.md

     + One or several `<keywords>` and `-u <user>` (in any order)

-    It is possible to set some github search option in your vimrc, default options are show forked repositories and sort by stars.
-These option can be overwritten.
+    It is possible to set some github search option in your vimrc, default options are show forked repositories and sort by pertinence.
+These options can be overwritten.
 For instance adding the following to your vimrc will make vizardry show results sorted by number of stars hidding forked repositries.

         let g:VizardrySortOptions="fork:false+sort:stars"